Well the fans had all been clamoring for “one good Slytherin” since about Book 2, hadn’t they? It looks like Rowling finally listened to them.

 Because if getting that Potions book to Harry was deliberate, then there should have probably been some information in that book that somebody wanted Harry to have access to.
 And it was probably not Sectumsempera.
 At the end of HBP Harry may just not have found whatever it was yet.
 But he still might have.

-Unless, of course, the whole purpose was just to skew the odds of Harry’s winning the prize of a 1oz. dose of Felix Felicis in Slughorn’s class that same day.
+Unless, of course, its whole purpose was just to skew the odds of Harry’s winning the prize of a 1oz. dose of Felix Felicis in Slughorn’s class that same day.
 I’m sure that Albus would have considered that outcome to be potentially very useful, and possibly worth assuring.

 And, to pass the book to him by design would have been dead easy.